Braum Build Guide by Hanjaro

 Frozen Heart > SURVIVABILITY/CDR

 A fantastic item if you're up vs a lot of quick hitting, physical damage champions.
-You gain 100 armor, 20% CDR and you reduce the attack speed of enemies by 15% within 1000 units.
+You gain 80 armor, and you reduce the attack speed of enemies by 15% within 1000 units.
 It can easily help shut down an ADC such as Vayne, hindering her attack speed, and protecting you longer.
+It has the same damage reduction passive as Randuin's Omen, so it's best to take one or the other.

 Concussive Blows (Passive)